samgiz/goal_satisfaction_tracker/README.md

 The main idea is to have your goals listed in a tree like structure, where goals can have smaller subgoals, and calculate the satisfaction of a goal by averaging the satisfactions of its subgoals.
 The satisfaction for goals that don't have subgoals can be inputed manually.

-You can add subgoals to any goal and delete any goal.
-At the moment there is no guard against deleting a goal with many subgoals, so be careful and make sure to often save if you're making big changes.
+You can add subgoals to any goal and delete any goal, as well as show / hide subgoals.
+At the moment there is no guard against deleting a goal with subgoals, so be careful and make sure to often save if you're making big changes.

 _Note:_ the goals are not saved automatically.
 You can save them by pressing Ctrl+s.
 You can also always backup your current